rafaelfelix/puppet-phpqatools/README.md

 Known issues
 ------------

-These manifest script were written to cover only CentOS 5.7.
+These manifest script were written to cover only CentOS 5.7 and other Redhat-based distros (it's only tested against CentOS 5.7).
 I would really appreciate some help to make then become more platform-indepent.

 Usage
 -----